Battle of Cannae: Aftermath

 "In fact there were many good reasons for not marching on Rome," military expert Robert O'Connell writes, "and only one good reason for going."
 While the scholars provide reasons not to march, a soldier, Field Marshal Bernard Montgomery, believed Maharbal was right; when a more powerful adversary is down, he must be dispatched.
 "Hannibal's single chance of winning the larger war was to begin marching his army towards Rome," O'Connell adds.
 "In the end it still would have been a long shot.
 But it was his only shot.
 Instead, Hannibal chose another route, and the war became only a matter of time."

 For the remainder of the war in Italy, the Romans did not amass large forces under one command against Hannibal; they used several independent armies, still outnumbering the Punic forces in numbers of soldiers.
 The war in Italy still had occasional battles, but was focused on taking strongpoints and constant fighting according to the Fabian strategy.
 This finally forced Hannibal with his shortage of manpower to retreat to Croton from where he was called to Africa for the final battle of Zama, where the Roman victory ended the war.

 Historical significance

 Effects on Roman military doctrine

-Cannae played a major role in shaping the military structure and tactical organization of the Roman Republican army.
+Cannae played a major role in shaping the military structure and tactical organization of the Republican army.
 At Cannae, the Roman infantry assumed a formation similar to the Greek phalanx.
 This left them vulnerable to Hannibal's tactic of double envelopment since their inability to maneuver independently from the mass of the army made it impossible for them to counter the strategic encirclement used by the Carthaginian cavalry.
 The laws of the Roman state requiring command to alternate between the two consuls restricted strategic consistency.